brimoran/RDataViz/README.md

 ggplot(data, aes(x = weight, y = height)) +
   geom_line() # adding a line
 ```
+The first line loads the data.
+The second line tells ggplot which data source to use and outlines the basic aesthetics "aes" for the plot.
+The third line adds a geometric shape "geom" to the plot.

-By adding  line we can add a title to the basic plot:
+By adding a further line of code we can add a title to the basic plot.
+Note the addition of the '+':

 ```r
 data <- women # load data